sk-zk/streetlevel/README.md

 # streetlevel
-**streetlevel** is a module for downloading panoramas and metadata from street-level imagery services including Google Street View and Apple Look Around.
+**streetlevel** is a library for downloading panoramas and metadata from street-level imagery services including Google Street View, Apple Look Around, and several others.

 Since it relies on calls to internal APIs, it may break unexpectedly.

+(Nearly) all functions are available as both a sync function using `requests` or an async function using `aiohttp`, requiring a `ClientSession`.

 ## Installation
 ```sh